mitodl/ocw-to-hugo/docs/rfcs/Caching.md

 The [draft / proof of concept
 implementation](https://github.com/mitodl/ocw-to-hugo/pull/143) uses the
 [node-tar](https://github.com/npm/node-tar) library for compression.
-It is a flexible library which has usage patterns similar to the unix `tar` command.
+It is a flexible library which has usage patterns similar to the Unix `tar` command.
 It can be used synchronously or asynchronously, with promises, callbacks, or using a streaming API.
 Other than that the only dependencies are node.js built-in modules like `os`, `path`, and `fs`.

 ### API

-The cache will be implemented as a commonJS module exporting 3 functions:
+The cache will be implemented as a CommonJS module exporting 3 functions:

 ```
 stale: (courseId: string, inputPath: string) => Promise<boolean>